raspberrypilearning/button-switch-scratch-pi/en/step_4.md

 ![More random button challenge code parsons problem](images/moreRandom_Code_parsons.png)

 NOTE: Duplicating you second `if... then... else...`{:class="block3control"} selction will help.
-It only needs a little editing to become exaclty what you need.
+It only needs a little editing to become exactly what you need.

 ```blocks3
 If <(random_effect)=(2)> then